The Selenium Story – Ingredients for a Sustainable Adaption

 Last few years, Selenium Web Driver, an open-source API framework for browser interaction, has been gaining popularity.
 It has more recently, solidified its position as the market leader in test automation.

 With a full-fledged support for mainstream programming languages, Selenium is quickly adapted by agile delivery teams.
 A developer can start writing functional automation test scripts in the language they may be comfortable with – such as Java, C#, Python, Ruby etc. This has allowed test automation to be injected into the CI/CD pipeline, seamlessly.
-Selenium’s extensibility, support for broad range of browsers and a vibrant open source community has paved way for newer process innovations such as BDD, to be realized in testing domain.
+Selenium’s extensibility, support for a broad range of browsers and a vibrant open source community has paved way for newer process innovations such as BDD, to be realized in the testing domain.

 - There is a considerable learning curve for subject matter experts and test engineers.
 SDET and developer community are at ease with putting Selenium to best use.